ssvlabs/ssv-dkg/README.md

 --logFilePath: ./operator1_logs/debug.log # a file path to write logs into
 ```

-Its also possible to use yaml configuration file `./config/operator.yaml` for parameters. `ssv-dkg` will be looking for the config file at `./config/` folder.
+It is also possible to use YAML configuration file.
 Example:

 ```yaml
 privKey: ./encrypted_private_key.json